zwartopwit/inpay/README.markdown

     Inpay::Config.mode = :production

-You will also need to define the IP (or IP's) you will accept postbacks form.
+You will also need to define the IP (or IPs) you will accept postbacks form.
 Add a private method in your application controller, something like this:

+    private

     def set_inpay_ips
       Inpay::Config.server_ips = 'xxx.xxx.xxx.xxx'
     end

 You can also use an array:

+    private

     def set_inpay_ips
       Inpay::Config.server_ips = ['xxx.xxx.xxx.xxx', 'xxx.xxx.xxx.xxx', 'xxx.xxx.xxx.xxx']
     end